workarea-commerce/workarea/docs/source/articles/storefront-search-features.html.md

 Storefront Feature                                    | Use of Search Results
 ----------------------------------------------------- | ------------------------------------------------------
 Searches, categories, category summary content blocks | Init a `Storefront::ProductViewModel` from the cached product, pricing, and inventory models stored within each search result; display the results
-Autocomplete                                          | Init a `Storefront::SearchSuggestionViewModel` from each search result; display the name (and conditionally the image) for each result
 Product Recommendations                               | Pluck the MongoDB IDs from the results, and return the collection of IDs to the recommendations subsystem

 The table above hints at uses of search results that go beyond simply displaying results.